Thomson Andrews

-Thomson Andrews (born September 25, 1987, in Mumbai, India) is an Indian contemporary R&B, Pop, Funk and Soul singer-songwriter, performer, recording artist, actor, TV host and a contemporary Indian Bollywood Playback singers.
-Thomson began his career with Grammy and Academy Award-winning Music Composer A R Rahman in 2010 and to date has sung in numerous Bollywood and South Indian films.
-He is known for his involvement in music projects such as Coke Studio (India), MTV Unplugged (India) and has been featured on MTV India alongside composers such as Amit Trivedi, Clinton Cerejo, Shankar Ehsaan Loy, Pritam, Ranjit Barot as well as singers Neha Kakkar, Arijit Singh, Sonu Nigam, Shafqat Amanat Ali, Agnee and Indian Ocean.
+Thomson Andrews (born September 25, 1987, in Mumbai, India) is an Indian contemporary R&B, pop, funk and soul singer-songwriter, performer, recording artist, actor, TV host, and contemporary Indian Bollywood Playback singer.

+Andrews began his career with Grammy and Academy Award-winning music composer A. R. Rahman in 2010, and to date has sung in numerous Bollywood and South Indian films.
+He is known for his involvement in music projects such as Coke Studio (India), MTV Unplugged (India) and has been featured on MTV India alongside composers such as Amit Trivedi, Clinton Cerejo, Shankar Ehsaan Loy, Pritam, Ranjit Barot and singers Neha Kakkar, Arijit Singh, Sonu Nigam, Shafqat Amanat Ali, Agnee, and Indian Ocean.

-Thomson has collaborated with Indian music and film composers and directors such as Vishal Bhardwaj, Mira Nair, Vishal Shekhar, Salim Sulaiman, Ajay Atul, Hitesh Sonik, Leslie Lewis, Anu Malik, Amaal Malik, and Sohail Sen. He also toured with singers such as Sunidhi Chauhan for three years as a supporting performer, and singer Mohit Chauhan for two years.
-In 2017, Thomson performed for Amazon Prime India on a music and dance reality TV show called The Remix, on which he was the finalist, along with his DJ partner NSG.
-Subsequently, Thomson was hired by American Idol to promote the show among Indian audiences via the Indian Broadcasting Channel ZeeCafe.
+Andrews has collaborated with Indian music and film composers and directors such as Vishal Bhardwaj, Mira Nair, Vishal Shekhar, Salim Sulaiman, Ajay Atul, Hitesh Sonik, Leslie Lewis, Anu Malik, Amaal Malik, and Sohail Sen. He also toured with singer Sunidhi Chauhan for three years as a supporting performer and singer Mohit Chauhan for two years.
+In 2017, Andrews performed for Amazon Prime India on a music and dance reality TV show called The Remix, on which he was the finalist, along with his DJ partner NSG.
+Subsequently, Andrews was hired by American Idol to promote the show among Indian audiences via the Indian Broadcasting Channel ZeeCafe.

-Thomson has sung for Netflix films—Jingle Jangle: A Christmas Journey, The Christmas Chronicles 2, Ludo, Netflix animated series Centaurworld, Money Heist Season 5 Promo song Jaldi Aao and sung on the background score of the upcoming film Brahmāstra, directed by Ayan Mukerji.
-Thomson' singles and Remixes are released across all major Indian record labels such as "Uff Teri Ada", "Suit Suit Karda", "Hare Ram" on Tseries, "Rockstar Live" on Zee Music Company, and Happy Nagar on Times Music.
+Andrews has sung for Netflix films—Jingle Jangle: A Christmas Journey, The Christmas Chronicles 2, Ludo, Netflix animated series Centaurworld, Money Heist Season 5 promo song Jaldi Aao, and on the background score of the film Brahmāstra, directed by Ayan Mukerji.
+Thomson's singles and remixes are released across major Indian record labels such as "Uff Teri Ada", "Suit Suit Karda", "Hare Ram" on Tseries, "Rockstar Live" on Zee Music Company, and Happy Nagar on Times Music.